 - Use the Multi-controller to navigate.
 Select the White Balance button and press SET.

-- Select the White Balance you need and press SET again.
+- Select WB you need and press SET again.

 You need to adjust the white balance on the camera if you shoot JPEG only.
 If you shoot RAW set the White Balance on the camera is not needed.